A Kiss in the Dreamhouse: Background, production and music

 The band held back from writing after the success of 1981's Juju.
 During the spring of 1982, they went on tour in Scandinavia with three tracks completed: "Cascade", "Painted Bird" and "Green Fingers".
 When they returned to the studio in July, the group embarked on a week of improvisation sparked off by a tape-looped section of the orchestral version of "Fireworks", a non-album single they had released in May.
 Other numbers followed easily.
 Siouxsie Sioux didn't want to use synthesizers for the arrangements:"Fireworks" indicated the direction we wanted for the album.
 We wanted strings ...
 John [McGeoch] wanted a machine but Steven [Severin] and I said it had to be real strings.
 They give a real, earthy, rich sound.
 You could hear the strings spitting and breathing and wheezing.
-Me and Steve have always wanted our music to be performed by the Royal Philharmonic Orchestra.
+Me and Steven have always wanted our music to be performed by the Royal Philharmonic Orchestra.
 We've always thought our songs would suit orchestration.
 Real strings have a very physical sound".

 A Kiss in the Dreamhouse was the first album on which the Banshees really exploited the possibilities of the studio.
 They allowed themselves to be inspired by sounds.
 Engineer Mike Hedges, who was interested in vocals, put different effects on Siouxsie's voice and multi-layered it.
 Hedges also encouraged them to fiddle with effects; if the band came up with something off-the-wall, he'd want to top it.

 According to the band, A Kiss in the Dreamhouse was probably their most experimental work.
 The album contains recorders, chimes, tubular bells, loops and many vocal overdubs.
 Consequence of Sound described the album as the band's "own form of neo-psychedelic rock."

 The personal dynamics associated with the period in which A Kiss in the Dreamhouse was recorded were often less than healthy.
 The band's recently fired manager and Siouxsie's former partner, Nils Stevenson, had become obsessive in response to her developing relationship with Budgie.
 The band spent long hours in the studio, fuelled by drink and drugs.
 According to Uncut writer Garry Mulholland, the "stunningly beautiful music" of Dreamhouse was "a product of addiction, stress, old, sick love and new, dangerous love, money woes and a darkness that would eventually claim three lives".